 The DECA Preschool Program, Second Edition Helps Programs Meet Various Standards

+By aggregating individual child level data, programs can also gain insights into common areas of strengths and needs for the classroom as a whole.
+The results can then inform more intentional and individualized practices that meet the unique needs of each child as well as the group.
 For more information about this resource designed to support early care and education professionals and families promote social and emotional health in preschool children, see the Devereux Early Childhood Assessment for Preschoolers (DECA-P2) and accompanying resources and professional development.